Difference between revisions of "Ngezi Platinum F.C." - Pindula

 |+

 '''Ngezi Platinum Stars''' is a Zimbabwean Football Club that plays in the [[Zimbabwe Premier Soccer League]].
-They Originated from [[Ngezi Mine]] and their home Stadium is the newly refurbished [[Baobab Stadium]] where they are managed by [[Benjani Mwaruwari]] better known as "The Undertaker" in football circles who was appointed after the club parted ways with [[Rodwell Dhlakama]].
+They Originated from [[Ngezi]] and their home Stadium is the newly refurbished [[Baobab Stadium]] where they are managed by Takesure Chiragwi who took over on an interim basis after the club parted ways with [[Benjani Mwaruwari]] better known as "The Undertaker" in football circles on 25 July 2022who was appointed after the club had parted ways with [[Rodwell Dhlakama]].

 ==Background==